intel/ai-reference-models/benchmarks/image_recognition/tensorflow/densenet169/README.md

     or the directory specified by the `--output-dir` arg.
 Below are examples of what the tail of your log file should look like for the different configs.

-    Example log tail when benchmarking for throughput:
+    Example log tail when running for batch inference:
     ```
     steps = 80, 159.83471377 images/sec
            Latency: 625.646317005 ms